avajs/ava/docs/recipes/babel.md

 ## Make AVA skip your project's Babel options

 You may not want AVA to use your project's Babel options, for example if your project is relying on Babel 6.
-You can set the `babelrc` option to `false`.
+Set the `babelrc` and `configFile` options to `false`.

 **`package.json`:**